 - Intoxicated at the time of the marriage;

 - Shammed into marrying for the sole purpose of immigration;

 - The victim of fraud, deceit or misrepresentation.

 Many people think of annulments as being common, but in truth, they are not.
 A marriage must meet specific grounds in order to be eligible for an annulment and in many cases, the spouse seeking the annulment must prove their case.

-Segarra & Associates, P.A. has extensive experience in representing individuals seeking an annulment in Miami and can help you procure the documentation needed to be granted an annulment in the State of Florida.
+Segarra & Associates, P.A. has extensive experience in representing individuals seeking an annulment in Miami or Orlando and can help you procure the documentation needed to be granted an annulment in the State of Florida.
 We will represent you to the best of our abilities and give you a legal edge that will increase the chances of your case being resolved in your favor.

 Contact us for a consultation regarding your annulment in Miami or Orlando.
 We are committed to giving your case our full attention and are available now to speak with you.
 Call us today.
 (305) 742-5042